Quantum Computing#

 a.
 Control-Control-Control Z#

-Define a function controlZ(N) which generates the control-control-control-control Z on \(n\) qubits.
+Define a function control_z(N) which generates the control-control-control-control Z on \(n\) qubits.
 The first \(n-1\) qubits have to be all 1 for the last Z qubit to happen.

-To do this, implement the following circuit for general values of N. This is an example for controlZ(5).
+To do this, implement the following circuit for general values of N. This is an example for control_z(5).

 You can get a control-control-control-control-x from qiskit by doing the following: